 More than one cycle of IVF may be required to achieve a successful pregnancy.
 Eggs, sperm, and embryos can be frozen through egg freezing, or cryopreservation, for future IVF treatments.
 Your doctor may recommend using donated eggs supplied through our egg donor program.

-NYU Langone Fertility Center specialists provide counseling to determine if IVF is right for you.
+Our specialists, including those at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York, provide counseling to determine if IVF is right for you.
 Our specially trained nurses lead orientation sessions to provide information about the IVF process.